 What will it cost me?

-The cost of the 1M HIMBA term is $5,200—and we’ve seen over and over again how God can provide or far exceed the amount people need to go.
+The cost of the 1M HIMBA term ranges from $5,400-$5,600—and we've seen over and over again how God can provide or far exceed the amount people need to go.
 Feeling overwhelmed?
 Stop now and read a few success stories from IMMERSION team members who had no idea where the money would come from when they first started this journey.
-We promise we’ll be there to encourage and motivate you along the way, too.
+We promise we'll be there to encourage and motivate you along the way, too.

 After several days of training, you'll hop on a plane with your fellow adventurers and engage in a short on-the-field orientation to learn more about culture, safety, and the schedule for the weeks ahead.

 1-month trips will have an in-country debrief to give you the maximum amount of time in your international location.
 There will also be a 2-hour "virtual debrief" the day after you come home to process with your team and talk about what comes next and how to jump back into normal life.

 We encourage you to pack your cell phone or other small, wifi-enabled device.
 Often, just turning off cellular data and connecting to a local hot-spot is the best way to stay in touch with friends and family.
 In some IMMERSION locations, you'll be totally off the grid for weeks at a time.
 In other locations, you can get online daily.
 During your interview, please ask our staff about expectations for each country so you can be prepared!

 We'll help you fit your entire life inside a backpack!
 It's one of the most freeing, humbling experiences to realize you can live with so little.
 Check out a country-specific packing list in your online MyMission account when you start the application process.